midhunpradeep/formal-theory-of-ideas/formal-theory-of-ideas.md

-# A Formal Theory of Ideas via Minimal Binary Abstraction: Structure, Uniqueness, and Generative Complexity from a Single Primitive
+% A Formal Theory of Ideas via Minimal Binary Abstraction: Structure, Uniqueness, and Generative Complexity from a Single Primitive
+% Midhun Pradeep Nair, ChatGPT-4o
+% April 13, 2025

 ## Abstract